imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/BERT.md

   - **Should I only use CLS token or all token's output for sentence representation?**  Well, it depends.
 From the experiments, it seems if you are fine-tuning the model, using the pooler output will be better.
 But if there is no fine-tuning, the last hidden state output is much better.
 Personally, I will prefer the last hidden state output, as it provides comparative result without any additional compute expensive fine-tuning.
   - **Will fine-tuning the model beforehand increase the accuracy?** A definite yes!
 Exp 3 and 4 reports higher score than Exp 1 and 2.
 So if you have the time and resource (which ironically is not usually the case), go for fine-tuning!

+### Is BERT a Text Generation model?

+- Short answer is no. BERT is not a text generation model or a language model because the probability of the predicting a token in masked input is dependent on the context of the token.
+This context is bidirectional, hence the model is not able to predict the next token in the sequence accurately with only one directional context *(as expected for language model)*.
+- Several analysis were done on the text generation prowess of BERT model.
+One such analysis is presented [in this paper](https://arxiv.org/abs/1902.04094?context=cs).
+Here the authors presents BERT as markov random field language model.
+Then after some errors were pointed out wrt paper, the authors corrected the claim and suggested BERT is a non-equilibrium language model ([here](https://sites.google.com/site/deepernn/home/blog/amistakeinwangchoberthasamouthanditmustspeakbertasamarkovrandomfieldlanguagemodel))

+!!!
+Tip
+    Do you know that during mask prediction, BERT model predicts some tokens for `[PAD]` tokens as well.
+This is true for sentences that are smaller than the max length of the model and hence require padding.
+In a sense, this is kind of text generation, where you just provide the sentence and the model predicts the next token till the max length.
+But as expected the prediction is not that accurate.
 ## Code

 ### Pretrained BERT for Sentiment Classification